yeoman/yeoman.io/staging/sources/yeoman/docs/cli/commands/init.md

 yeoman init --help
 ```

-This will print out a list of existing generators as follows:
+This will print out a list of existing generators, including some of the below:

 ```shell
 Please choose a generator below.